-In order to receive credit for this course, a student should participate in the weekly departmental seminar throughout their M.Sc. studies, and annually present a seminar on a topic approved by the Seminar Coordinator.
-A Pass/Fail grade will be assigned.
+In order to receive credit for this course, a student should attend the weekly departmental seminar throughout M.Sc. studies and present a minimum of one seminar on a topic approved by the Seminar Coordinator.

 General principles, representations and transformation theory.
 Approximation methods.
 Many-body problems and identical particles.

 Number representations and second quantization.
 Dirac equation.
 An introduction into quantum electrodynamics and the electro-weak theory.
-(Prerequisite: PHYS-8100.
+(Prerequisite: 64-550.)

 Stimulated emission, rate equation approach to amplification and output power calculations; Gaussian beams, stable and unstable resonators; Q-switching, mode-locking and cavity-dumping; ruby, Nd:YAG and other solid state lasers; semi-conductor, gas and dye lasers.